Last updated on December 23rd, 2022 at 05:07 pm

-Taking an internship (Praktikum) will help you understand Germany’s working culture and communication, business etiquette, and work-life-balance without getting a culture shock.
+Taking an internship (Praktikum) will help you understand Germany’s working culture and communication, business etiquette, and work-life balance while giving you time to adjust to culture shock.

 1. Why Should You Intern In Germany?

 Specifically, for people in the science, technology, engineering and mathematics field (STEM), it’s one of the best countries to gain experience with big audacious companies.

 From logistic giants such as DHL to engineering masterminds such as MAN, these companies will give you the experience worth boasting for.

 It will look good on your CV. 😉 Plus, working for a German company in Germany is already an upgrade to your professional career.

 Moreover, there are financial benefits in getting an internship in Germany – it’s cheaper compared to other northern European countries!
 When you intern in Germany, you’re practically a student.

 And the country provides enormous student discounts – from transportation tickets to concert tickets.
 And especially in Berlin, it is very international.